 The MiniDive Pro

-Another product that falls into the category of mini air tanks for snorkeling is the MiniDive Pro.
+Another product that falls into the category of snorkeling air tanks is the MiniDive Pro.
 It was put up on IndieGogo much earlier than the Scorkl – one year ahead in fact.
 However, it didn’t quite gain as much traction on the website.
 Still, the MiniDive Pro managed to raise twice the amount it was asking for.
 One hundred and seventy-six backers raised a total of almost 65,000 pounds.
 This total is a little more than quadruple the original goal of only fifteen thousand pounds.

 Much like the Scorkl, the MiniDive Pro offers you the ability to remain and breathe underwater for about five to ten minutes.
 It is designed for ease of use – the mini air tank stays in a custom harness designed to go around your neck and chest area.
 The aluminum tank is so light under the water that you won’t even notice or feel it.
 Like the above aforementioned product, the MiniDive Pro is also refillable.